 Elizabeth MAY – Died 22 March 1916 at Coleraine.
 Elizabeth May, better known as Bessie, was born around 1835 in Manchester, England.
 As a young child, her dentist father moved the family to Bloomsbury, London.
 Around 1860, Bessie travelled to Victoria and in 1861, married Abraham Lesser at the Mikveh Israel Melbourne Synagogue.

 On 5 March 1916, Bessie’s younger sister Evelyn died and only three weeks later, Bessie died.
 At the time of her death, she had just one son and one daughter from her large family of ten.
-Bessie was remembered fondly in both the local papers and the Jewish Herald.
+Bessie was remembered fondly in both the local papers and the Jewish Herald for her good sense of humour and charitable ways.
 Bessie was musical and was believed to have taken the first piano to Coleraine, regularly playing at concerts.
-She was also the secretary of the Ladies Benevolent Society.
-Bessie was remembered for her good sense of humour and charitable ways.
-She bequeathed a large amount of money to various institutions and causes including £10 to the Hamilton Hospital.
+She was also the secretary of the Ladies’ Benevolent Society.
+She bequeathed a large amount of money to various institutions and causes, including £10 to the Hamilton Hospital.
 Bessie was buried in the Jewish section of the Coleraine Cemetery.

 Eliza died on 13 March 1918 and Samuel died only three weeks later.
 They left four sons, two daughters, thirty-one grandchildren and thirty-eight great children.

-Eventually, Sarah was able to board at Carpendeit and in time a residence was built.
+Eventually, Sarah was able to board at Carpendeit and in time, a teacher’s residence was built.
 In 1884, Sarah married John Port of Port Campbell.
-There first child a son John George Port was born the following year.
+Their first child, a son, John George Port was born the following year.
 Sarah had a further seven children.
 Sarah also wrote poetry and sent them to the newspapers.
 Personal experience may have inspired one of those “On the Death of a Baby” published on 12 January 1889.

 In 1900, the Ports sold their farm and moved to Nalangil, west of Colac.
 During her time there, the Education Department asked Sarah to fill in for a few months at the Nalangil School.
-Around 1926, John’s health was failing so he and Sarah moved to Ryrie Street, Geelong where he eventually died in August 1927.
+Around 1926, John’s health was failing, so he and Sarah moved to Ryrie Street, Geelong, where he eventually died in August 1927.
 Around 1932, Sarah went to live with her daughter in Kilgour Street, Geelong.
 At the age of seventy-three in 1934, Sarah published a book “Victoria’s Centenary and Other Loyal Poems”.
-There were fourteen poems and the book sold for a shilling.
-Sarah died at here daughter’s home in March 1947 aged eighty-six
+There were fourteen poems, and the book sold for a shilling.
+Sarah died at her daughter’s home in March 1947, aged eighty-six.

-Ellen was a keen gardener and kept a cottage style garden.
-In 1914, Ellen’s mother Fanny visited a sister living on the Penshurst Road, Hamilton.
-She fell sick there and died at Hamilton on 4 December 1914 aged fifty-eight.
+Ellen was a keen gardener and kept a cottage-style garden.
+In 1914, Ellen’s mother Fanny visited a sister living on Penshurst Road, Hamilton.
+She fell sick there and died at Hamilton on 4 December 1914, aged fifty-eight.
 Ellen’s father, James Winchcomb died in 1925.
 On 5 March 1954, Ellen died at her home in Cobden after a long illness.